-- b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: - c.
-Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.
+e assured within the cost limit: partic that e cipant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the cipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following uards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
 Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Other safeguard(s)

-Other safeguard(s)